Skip to main content

 • Identify their preferred channel for raising service requests

-Step 2 - Select the right team
+Select the right team

 Clearly assign roles and responsibilities to every team member with relevant permissions for users to access the service catalog.
 Create different groups based on the request type to handle specific service requests.

-Step 3 - Design & roll out in phases
+Design and roll out in phases

 • Configure service item forms with a few fields

-• Add a service description - cost, availability, expected date of fulfillment
+• Add a service description

 • Take a phased approach in implementing service catalog across departments

-Step 4 - Automate the workflow
+Automate the workflow

-Step 5 - Review existing processes
+Review existing processes

 Review the current process using end-user feedback as the benchmark.
 A thorough review process identifies gaps in what new items you need to add or what existing service items to update.
-Monitor the performance based on ITSM KPIs such as number of service requests received vs resolved, or SLA consistency.
-Communicate the performance to management and improve based on user expectations.

 Success measurement and ongoing evolution of self-service catalogs